OpenVADL/openvadl/docs/refman/tutorial.md

   using Addr    = Regs                   // address type is equal to the register type

   [zero : X(0)]                          // register with index 0 always is zero
-  register file    X : Index -> Regs     // integer register file with 32 registers [rvWeakMemoryOrdering]                 // RISC V weak memory ordering memory         MEM : Addr  -> Byte     // byte addressed memory program counter PC : Addr              // PC points to the start of an instruction
+  register         X : Index -> Regs     // integer register file with 32 registers
+  [rvWeakMemoryOrdering]                 // RISC V weak memory ordering memory         MEM : Addr  -> Byte     // byte addressed memory program counter PC : Addr              // PC points to the start of an instruction